AleksandraLaura/DietComment/README.md

 3. Neanderthal ()
 4. Ötzi ()

-For any questions or comments, feel free to submit an issue or e-mail me on: aleksandra.pach@sund.ku.dk
+For any questions or comments feel free to submit an issue or e-mail me on: aleksandra.pach@sund.ku.dk